Sheekovic/Config-Decryptor/README.md

 - **File Encryption**: Encrypt files securely with AES (CBC mode) using a user-defined password.
 - **File Decryption**: Decrypt encrypted files by providing the correct password.
 - **Password Generator**: Generate strong passwords with the option to create personalized passwords based on your name and date of birth.
+- **API Testing**: Test any API endpoints with the SheeKryptor API , which supports GET, POST, PUT, and DELETE requests.
 - **User-Friendly GUI**: Simple and intuitive graphical interface built using Tkinter.
 - **Customizable Settings**: Change the theme and font style/size for a personalized experience.
 - **Cross-Platform**: Works on Windows, macOS, and Linux.